 City Hall, 3rd Floor

 West Haven, CT 06516

-John M. Picard is the 10th mayor of West Haven.
+Edward M. O’Brien is the 11th mayor of West Haven.
 As such, he serves as the executive office for West Haven and works jointly with all city departments.
-In an effort to better serve the residents of West Haven, the mayor, upon taking office, instituted "The Mayor's Office on the Road" as a way to meet with residents each month in the 10 voting districts.
-The monthly sessions give the mayor an opportunity to discuss concerns with each resident who visits.
-On a municipal level, the mayor conducts monthly meetings with department heads and serves as a nonvoting member of the City Council and Board of Education.
+On a municipal level, the mayor meets regularly with department heads and serves as a nonvoting member of the City Council and the Board of Education.